pohjus/2025-03-React-Training/README.md

 | `14:00 - 14:15` | **☕ _Coffee Break_**  |
 | `14:15 - 16:00` | 📖 Theory or Exercises |

+## ⚙️ Tools

+- ✅ Please install [**React tools**](https://github.com/pohjus/docs-install-development-tools/blob/main/install-react-tools.md) to your computer to be able to do the assignments.

-## Assignments
+## 📝 Assignments

-- ℹ️ When doing assignments help available in Slack in channel [`#help`](https://react-g5h6480.slack.com/archives/C08H9KX7GDD).
+- 🆘 When doing assignments help, available in Slack: [`#help`](https://react-g5h6480.slack.com/archives/C08H9KX7GDD).
-- ℹ️ When finished with assignment, mark it done to google sheets (link in Slack).
+- ✅ When finished with assignment, mark it done to Google Sheets (link in Slack).

 ### `2025-03-24` Advanced ES Development